redhatci/ansible-collection-redhatci-ocp/roles/boot_iso/README.md

 # boot_iso

-Boots nodes to the provided iso on its vendor.
+Boots nodes to the provided ISO on its vendor.